Mindforge IntelligenceStrategy Integration Brief

 Delivered before the U.S. open via API or webhook.
 No intraday updates.
 Your risk system reads it once, looks up the sizing rule, applies it before you trade.

-The 60-day pilot delivers daily classifications back to 2012.
-Your team merges them with internal backtest infrastructure and reproduces every figure on these pages on your own book.
+The 60-day pilot includes the full 1990-2025 backtest dataset.
+Your team merges it with internal backtest infrastructure and reproduces every figure on these pages on your own book.

 What does the hedge overlay change?